Python-SIP/sip/doc/directives.rst

 the correct type prior to conversion.

 When used as part of a class specification it can automatically convert additional types of Python object.
-For example, PyQt uses it in the specification of the ``QString`` class to allow Python string objects and unicode objects to be used wherever ``QString`` instances are expected.

 The following variables are made available to the handwritten code: